Virus pushes twin cities El Paso and Juarez to the brink

 “Think about what this means to you and your family member, if you get sick,” said Dr. Alex Garza, who heads the metropolitan area’s task force.
 “Will there be a hospital to be able to care for you?
 Will they have space for your family member?
 Will the doctors, and the nurses and the techs be on top of their game, or will they be exhausted and fatigued?”

 Pane reported from Boise, Idaho.
+Freelance journalist Guadalupe Peñuelas Sanchez reported from Juarez.
 AP journalists from around the nation contributed to this report.